Level 1 – Foundation Phase

 5. Low-Impact Squat to Chair

-• Sit back toward a chair, then stand tall
+• Sit back toward a chair, stand tall

 Option: Partial range or slower tempo